fate-srd/fate-srd-content/docs/markdown/fate-adversary-toolkit.md

 #### Using Hitters

 Where threats are all about relentless assault, using a hitter effectively is a game of patience and opportunity.
-At first, the PCs might not even clearly see there <em>is</em> a hitter in the scene.
+At first, the PCs might not even clearly see there _is_ a hitter in the scene.
 Keep your hitter unseen or unnoticed, maneuver her into position, and then strike without remorse.
 Don’t be afraid to spend a fate point or two to make a hitter’s attack count; she may not get a second chance.
 Once the PCs start focusing on your hitter, don’t spend a lot of resources trying to protect her.
 Let the PCs feel awesome.
 Hitters are meant to be fragile, and protecting them generally isn’t worth it, especially once they’ve pulled their trick off.